-- Financial covenants; - A requirement to comply with all relevant laws including the obligation to comply with all fraud legislation and international sanctions obligations and to have effective policies and procedures in place to achieve this; - A negative pledge obligation; - A prohibition on further indebtedness without the lender's prior approval; - A restriction on the ability to sell assets; - An obligation to report litigation; - A prohibition on corporate reconstructions or changes to the Group structure, including the creation of new subsidiaries, without the lender's prior approval; - The requirement to seek the lender's prior consent to constitutional changes; - An obligation to comply with fraud and sanctions legislation and have policies and procedures to ensure such compliance; - An obligation to comply with all OfS obligations and to report instances where the University has not complied and adverse OfS audit outcomes; - An obligation to provide ongoing information including the provision of the University's Estates Strategy, budgets, OfS submissions and annual accounts; and - An obligation to inform the lender of changes to the University's accounting policies.
+- Financial covenants: - A requirement to comply with all relevant laws including the obligation to comply with all fraud legislation and international sanctions obligations and to have effective policies and procedures in place to achieve this; - A negative pledge obligation; - A prohibition on further indebtedness without the lender's prior approval; - A restriction on the ability to sell assets; - An obligation to report litigation; - A prohibition on corporate reconstructions or changes to the Group structure, including the creation of new subsidiaries, without the lender's prior approval; - The requirement to seek the lender's prior consent to constitutional changes; - An obligation to comply with fraud and sanctions legislation and have policies and procedures to ensure such compliance. - An obligation to comply with all OfS obligations and to report instances where the University has not complied and adverse OfS audit outcomes. - An obligation to provide ongoing information including the provision of the University's Estates Strategy, budgets, OfS submissions and annual accounts; and - An obligation to inform the lender of changes to the University's accounting policies.

-The Chief Financial Officer will be responsible for monitoring compliance with these obligations, taking appropriate advice from the Assistant Director, Financial Control, the Head of Legal, and the Head of Governance.
+The Chief Financial Officer will be responsible for v, taking appropriate advice from the Financial Controller, General Counsel, and the Director of Governance.